luismeyer/pdf-lambda/readme.md

 # Pdf Lambda

-The source code for an AWS Lambda that converts Html to Pdf
+AWS Lambda that converts Html to Pdf

 ## Usage